Welcoming Jeff Kreshel to West Yost: Expanding Quality & Enhancing Connections in the Pacific Northwest

 Core Moolenkamp: What’s your approach to building meaningful, trust-based relationships with clients?

-Jeff: It begins with being true to myself – meaning don’t try to be someone I’m not, but rather lean on my own personality to initiate and develop genuine relationships with clients.
-Clients are people too, that is they form, build, and value relationships in a similar fashion to others you might have.
-When calling on a client, once you can get them to “open up” about themselves, a project or opportunity, and potentially even what “keeps them up at night”, one of the most important things is to be attentive and truly listen to them.
+Jeff: It begins with being true to myself – meaning don’t try to be someone I’m not, but rather lean on my own personality to initiate and develop sincere and genuine relationships with clients.
+Clients are people too and I’m genuinely curious about them.
+When calling on a client, I truly listen to what they have to say about themselves, a project or opportunity, and potentially even what “keeps them up at night”.
 Once you have done that, synthesize the information properly and be responsive to what their needs may be.
-I have found these basic things are what have allowed me to most successfully initiate, develop, and. stain strong, meaningful, trust-based relationships.
+I have found these basic things are what have allowed me to most successfully initiate, develop, and sustain strong, meaningful, trust-based relationships.

 Nick Belmont: How do you see the opportunity for West Yost to grow in Washington, both in terms of clients and community partnerships?

-Jeff: The Puget Sound region of Washington State (which is the largest market north of San Francisco), in particular, has benefitted from a growing population and a robust economy over the past decade.
-The region has a substantial number of local agency clients that could benefit from the vast array of water-focused services that West Yost offers.
+Jeff: The Puget Sound region of Washington State (which I believe may be the largest market north of San Francisco), in particular, has benefitted from a growing population and a robust economy over the past decade or more.
+The region has a substantial number of local agency clients that will benefit from the vast array of water-focused services that West Yost offers.
 Like most densely populated areas, there are endless public infrastructure improvement needs.

 Nick Belmont: What aspects of developing and mentoring a regional team motivate you the most?

 Jeff: I’ve always enjoyed collaborating with colleagues and clients alike.
-In terms of helping to develop and mentor younger colleagues and professionals, it is like coaching.
-And coaching is something I have both an affinity toward and somewhat of a natural talent for.
-I have often thought if I were not practicing as a professional in the water industry, my preferred choice for an alternate career would be to coach a baseball team, in the minor leagues somewhere.
-To this point, I really enjoy working and collaborating with colleagues and particularly those where I feel like I can impart some wisdom and/or knowledge based on my over three decades of experience.
-I enjoy involving junior staff in client visits regarding either project meetings or marketing pursuits, as well as opportunities to engage with the clients, building their confidence, and helping them to begin to develop some professional relationships and the associated experiences and skill development that comes with those opportunities.
+In terms of helping to develop and mentor younger colleagues and professionals, I view it as being very similar to coaching.
+And coaching is something I have an affinity toward and I believe somewhat of a natural talent for.
+I have often thought if I were not practicing as a professional in the water industry, my preferred choice for an alternate career would be to be a coach of a baseball team, perhaps in the minor leagues somewhere.
+To this point, I really enjoy working and collaborating with colleagues and particularly those where I feel like I can impart some wisdom and/or knowledge and elevate their careers based on my over three decades of experience.
+I enjoy involving junior staff in client visits regarding project meetings and marketing pursuits to give them opportunities to engage with the clients, building their confidence, and helping them begin to develop their professional relationships and the associated experiences and skill development that comes with those opportunities.

 Core Moolenkamp: As you look ahead to your first year at West Yost, what impact are you most excited to make—for our clients, our team, or the communities we serve?